Kshatri-Sahil/Vehicle-cut-in-detection/README.md

         deploy.prototxt
         mobilenet_iter_73000.caffemodel

-        Alternatively, use the following commands in your Jupyter Notebook to download the files:
+        Alternatively, use the following commands to download the files:

         import urllib.request